Chasen-Jeffries/Tweet_NLP_Analyzer/README.md

 # US Congress Tweets NLP Analysis
-This project focuses on analyzing politicians' tweets using natural language processing (NLP) techniques.
-The goal is to identify political consistency and sentiments on various topics based on the content of their tweets.
-The project involves aggregating tweets from different politicians, performing NLP tasks such as sentiment analysis and named entity recognition (NER), and generating insights from the gathered data.
+The objective of this project is to employ natural language processing (NLP) methodologies for scrutinizing the tweets of politicians.
+By doing so, it aims to ascertain the consistency in their political stances and gauge their sentiments on diverse issues, as reflected through their Twitter activity.
+This project entails the collection of tweets from various political figures and executing natural language processing (NLP) functions like sentiment analysis and named entity recognition (NER).

 ## Features
 The project includes the following features: